sderosiaux/every-single-day-i-tldr/README.md

 - http://c2fo.io/c2fo/spark/aws/emr/2016/07/06/apache-spark-config-cheatsheet/ Spark excel (lol) cheatsheet to configure some props (cpu, mem, overhead..) according to a cluster typology
 - https://www.lightbend.com/platform/production i was looking for intel about conductr, google drop me here, but no *visible* reference to conductr, BAD UX ;)
 - https://conductr.lightbend.com/docs/1.1.x/Home I had to look at the source to find this link eheh "solution for managing Lightbend Reactive Platform applications across a cluster of machines. " Commercial only iiuc.
 - https://www.youtube.com/watch?v=jHoIzOdUn4c 1h of Martin Odersky resuming what's going on with Scala and Dotty.
-Quick notes: 2.12: java8, 2.13: scala libraries/collections (with some Spark'y methods (reducebyKey and so on)); split Scala stdlib to: core (what the compiler always need) + platform (containing community efforts, like a common json serde thing); scala.js production ready; Scala Native on LLVM; Scala Center: education, package "manager" (to find a scala package doing x)
-dotty: based on DOT. faster than nsc (scalac).
+Quick notes: 2.12: java8, 2.13: scala libraries/collections (with some Spark'y methods (reducebyKey and so on)); split Scala stdlib to: core (what the compiler always need) + platform (containing community efforts, like a common json serde thing); scala.js production ready; Scala Native on LLVM; Scala Center: education, package "manager" (to find a scala package doing x). dotty: based on DOT. faster than nsc (scalac).
 New piece in Dotty: TASTY: T_AST_Y (optim AST).
 No more Macros.. but a replacement! (scala.meta) and more new features.
 ELM error messages incoming :).
 MVP Spring 2017.
 A new "pure" arrow function -&gt; (=&gt; would still exist).
 No null by default, need to "Object?".
 No more 22 :)) :heart:
 - http://sciencebulletin.org/archives/7440.html -273.135°C. The electrons in a electric current appear individually.
 0.0015k above absolute 0.
 - https://hyper.sh/ already seen, but again, deploy on the cloud with docker behind, yeah cool. a bit expensive still.
 (21$/m 2cores/2gb ram)
 - https://github.com/mbasso/react-decoration tons of annotations for AOP. some are practicals, some are useless (@componentWill/Did*(cb) wtf? type the method and be done)